Welcome to Innisfail, Alberta

-Is this upgrade mandatory?
+Was this upgrade mandatory?

 In accordance with the Town’s Utilities Bylaw, every property in town must have a valid, functioning water meter.
 Even if your meter is still functioning as it should, the upgrade is required to ensure the continuous, uninterrupted collection of data.

-Why is this upgrade happening now?
+Why did this upgrade happen?